Koen Peters

 Thomas Sharkey

-The Importance of Lived Experience for Better, Smarter OR Models to Disrupt Sex Trafficking
+The Importance of Lived Experience for Better, Smarter O.R.
+Models to Disrupt Sex Trafficking

 Given the complexity and range of experiences in human trafficking, research and practice in this space has the potential for unintended consequences.
 Even well-meaning research and action can cause great harms if based on fuzzy conceptualization, overgeneralizations, or incomplete data.
-This talk will demonstrate the importance of including experts with lived experience, commonly referred to as survivors, in creating OR approaches to disrupt sex trafficking.
-It will show how our conceptualization of sex trafficking became better (more accurate, attuned to context, and actionable) and how our OR models and analysis became smarter because of our inclusion of experts with lived experience as research partners.
-The talk will then discuss how the OR and analytics community can include people with lived experience in our community’s efforts to help disrupt sex trafficking.
+This talk will demonstrate the importance of including experts with lived experience, commonly referred to as survivors, in creating O.R. approaches to disrupt sex trafficking.
+It will show how our conceptualization of sex trafficking became better (more accurate, attuned to context, and actionable) and how our O.R. models and analysis became smarter because of our inclusion of experts with lived experience as research partners.
+The talk will then discuss how the O.R. and analytics community can include people with lived experience in our community’s efforts to help disrupt sex trafficking.

 Tugce Martagan

-OR/MS Applications in the (Bio)Pharmaceutical Industry: Vision and Future Research Directions
+OR/AI Applications in the (Bio)Pharmaceutical Industry: Vision and Future Research Directions